mysticpants/Modbus/Modbus485Slave/README.md

 # Modbus485Slave

-This library empowers an imp to communicate with Modbus Master as a slave via RS485.
+This library empowers an imp to communicate the Modbus Master via the RS485 protocol.

-**To use this library, add `#require "ModbusRTU.class.nut:1.0.0"`, `#require "W5500.class.nut"`, `#require "ModbusMaster.class.nut:1.0.0"` and `#require "ModbusTCPMaster.class.nut:1.0.0"` to the top of your device code.**
+**To use this library, add `#require "CRC16.class.nut:1.0.0"`, `#require "ModbusSlave.class.nut:1.0.0"`  and `#require "Modbus485Slave.class.nut:1.0.0"` to the top of your device code.**

 ## Hardware Setup